-The Library and the Students' Union have worked in partnership to create the Library Champions initiative, a scheme which is all about helping you as students of the University of Salford get more from your library.
+The Library and the Students' Union created the Library Champions initiative to help students get more from the library.

 Your Library Champion works closely with your Academic Support Librarian to represent you.
 They can order library books for you, raise issues you might be having with the Library, take forward suggestions you think of for improving and developing library services, and make sure you know about new Library services and developments.